-Easy way to install Java on Ubuntu systems - LinuxTechLab
+Easy guide on how to install Java on Ubuntu systems - LinuxTechLab

-Easy way to install Java on Ubuntu systems
+Easy guide on how to install Java on Ubuntu systems

 Java is a high level programming language that is being used for a large number of applications & is installed on large number of servers/systems.
 We have already covered how we can install java on CentOS/RHEL systems .
-In this tutorial , we are going to discuss how we can install Java on Ubuntu systems.
+In this tutorial , we are going to discuss how to install Java on Ubuntu systems.

 With Ubuntu, we have option to either use the default Ubuntu’s java , which is recommended if you are not sure which java to use or we can also use Oracle’s java.
-In this tutorial, we will discuss how to install java for both the java types.
+We will check how to install java on Ubuntu for both the java types.
 So let’s start……

 (Recommended Read: Installing JAVA 7 & 8 on Centos/RHEL 7)